serverless/blog/posts/2019-09-30-easily-deploy-graphql-apis-with-serverless-components.md

 #### serverless.yml

-The `serverless.yml` file is where you define all the componnets that you'd like to use.
+The `serverless.yml` file is where you define all the components that you'd like to use.
 In our case, we only need two components.
 One is the new [aws-app-sync component](https://github.com/serverless-components/aws-app-sync), and the other is the [aws-lambda component](https://github.com/serverless-components/aws-lambda).
 We will pass the ARN output of the lambda component as an input to the app sync componnet.
 Basically we're just telling AppSync to use that Lambda as our data source.

-Here's how this file looks like...
+Here's how this file looks...

 ```yml
 myLambda: